 If you notice anything unusual or saw something you thought the teacher would like to know, you can also write it in your note.

-8) Ending your substitute thank you note
+thank you note envelopes

 Now that you’ve written a thoughtful thank you note, all that’s left is to close it out.
 Here are a few phrases you can say to finish your note:

-- It was a pleasure to sub for your class.
+• It was a pleasure to sub for your class.

-- I had a lot of fun subbing for your great students.
+• I had a lot of fun subbing for your great students.

-- Thank you for the opportunity to sub for your classroom.
+• Thank you for the opportunity to sub for your classroom.

-And finally, sign off with your full name and leave the note on the teacher’s desk.
+Finally, sign off with your full name and leave the note on the teacher’s desk.
 Make sure to place it somewhere that the students won’t spot it.

 You can also ask the school admin you greeted that morning about where you should leave the thank you note.